MBBS Subjects and Syllabus: Phase Wise, Core Medical Subjects, Electives

 MBBS Course Structure

 The MBBS (Bachelor of Medicine, Bachelor of Surgery) course structure is designed to provide students with a comprehensive understanding of medical sciences, clinical skills, and practical experiences.
-The structure may vary slightly among different medical universities, but the following is a general overview of the typical MBBS course structure:

 • Five and half years